abilandz/PH8124/Lecture_6/Lecture_6.md

 New=CCC
 Var=${Var/$Old/$New}
 ```
-The curly brace syntax interprets some characters in a special way.
+The curly-brace syntax interprets some characters in a special way.
 This is illustrated with the following examples.

 **Example 1:** How to get programmatically the length of the string?